Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Library Methods/extra articles/methods/lua/Table Methods.md

 ### table.insert(tbl:Table, ?pos:Int, value:Any):Table
 Inserts an element value to a given table array, shifting the pre-existing element values to open space, if it exists.

-- `tbl` - The table array to insert an element value.
+- `tbl` - The given table array to insert an element value.
 - `pos` - An optional parameter, The index position for the element value to be inserted to.
 This will always insert at the end of the table array, if there is no argument present.
 It basically gets the length of the table array and adds `1` to it.
 - `value` - The element value to be inserted to.